 As you can see, everything stems from the quality and completeness of the data that you have as a company.
 Data quality affects everyone from entry-level SDRs to the C-suite and board level.
 As Openprise head of data enrichment Lem Lloyd pointed out, "if you don't know anything about your customers or your future customers, how do you create a product roadmap?
 How do you know what they want?"

-Why some companies avoid fully enriching data
+Why some companies hesitate to fully enrich data

 It seems like a no-brainer: if companies are spending money to acquire leads and know the data they're getting might not be complete, why has there historically been little effort put into data enrichment?